An All-In-One Welder/Generator for Powering Jobsite Tools

-Replacing a PTO-powered air compressor and a separate engine-driven welder/generator with a Bobcat 200 Air Pak can reduce a work truck’s weight by up to 550 pounds.
-Replacing an engine-driven air compressor and an engine-driven welder/generator with an all-in-one solution can reduce a truck’s weight by up to 400 pounds while increasing available payload by up to 24 cubic feet.
+Replacing a separate air compressor and engine-driven welder/generator with a Bobcat 200 Air Pak Diesel can reduce a work truck’s weight by up to 550 pounds.
+Replacing an engine-driven air compressor and an engine-driven welder/generator with an all-in-one solution can reduce a truck’s weight by up to 500 pounds and increase available payload by up to 24 cubic feet.

 Significant fuel savings

 Another significant benefit for work trucks is the fuel savings offered by an all-in-one solution, since these machines can provide compressed air, electrical power and welding capabilities with truck’s engine turned off.
 You’re still completing jobs while the fuel savings add up quickly.